Namrata2615/SPAM-HAM-CLASSIFIER/README.md

 # SPAM-HAM-CLASSIFIER
-DESCRIPTION
+📝 Description

 Spam Classifier Model in Machine Learning Using NLP(Count Vectorizer) and Naive Bayes Classifier.It is a binary classification.

-DATASET
+⏳ Dataset

 Download the dataset from :https://archive.ics.uci.edu/ml/datasets/sms+spam+collection

 Download Project Zip file from : https://github.com/Namrata2615/SPAM-HAM-CLASSIFIER

-Requirements :
+🛠️ Requirements

 Python 3.9.7

-Instructions to run:
+📖 Instructions to run:

   *Zip file can also be downloaded and run on anaconda prompt by creating an environment in it.